ukushu/Ifrit/README.md

 + Ifrit code is updated to swift's latest standards and there are no build warnings :)

 + Ifrit - extended coverage with automated tests in general :)
++ Ifrit have additional search with Levenstain distance :)
 ```

 ## Documentation / Instructions